ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_p/ros2_setup.md

 ## [Install ROS 2 Packages](#install-ros-2-packages)

-Install dependent packages for OpenMANIPULATOR-PRO.
-Run the following commands in a terminal window.
+Install dependent packages for OpenMANIPULATOR-P. Run the following commands in a terminal window.

 ``` bash